SimonPadbury/baselayer-3/_src/layout.md

 Since Baselayer 3.4.0, the `<body>` tag provides a _container query context_, using `container-type: inline-size`.
 Additionally you can set another (inner) container query context ising the `container` class.

-<div aria-label="Warning" class="popout mb-3 bl-heavy b-amber b-300 b-dark-invert p-3 bg-amber bg-100 bg-dark-invert">The <code>container</code> class does not constrain the outer element’s width in any way.
+<div aria-label="Warning" class="popout mb-3 bl-heavy b-amber b-500 dark:b-600 p-3 bg-amber bg-200 dark:bg-900">The <code>container</code> class does not constrain the outer element’s width in any way.
 You may also need to control the widths of your content with e.g. <a href="#centered-layout-wrappers">wrapper</a> or <a href="#widths">width</a> utilities, or by placing the container within a grid cell, etc.
 </div>

 There are three `@container` variants for `flex`, `grid`, and `hidden` classes corresponding to prefix widths: